vishaunj/vishaunj/README.md

 ### Portfolio 📁

 You can find most of my projects here on my GitHub.
-To view the real thing check the README for a link.
+Check the README for an overview of the project and a link to the web based projects.
 Some projects are not hosted yet.
 I am working on mastering how to host web applications.

-I am also working on my personal site, which will be up soon and can be found at vishaun.dev
+### How to reach me 📫:

+LinkedIn - linkedin.com/vishaunjones
+Email - jvishaun@gmail.com
 <!--
 **vishaunj/vishaunj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.